aghanoury/seed/demo2/src/Comms/README.md

 # Comms Class 2.0
-**NOTE**: In its current state, reading information from the Arduino does is not fully implemented and may cause a crash

 The past assignments were key challenges that helped develop the foundation for communications.
 In demo 1, we developed the necessary lower-level protocols needed for basic command and control.
 It was also a great time for establishing the accruacy of our control algorithms.